Briggs & Stratton vs DuroMax

 Frequently Asked Questions

 Both brands fall into Tier B for reliability.
-Briggs & Stratton scores 76 out of 100 while DuroMax scores 70 out of 100, giving Briggs & Stratton a slight edge in this specific metric, though the difference is modest.
+Briggs & Stratton scores 76 out of 100 while DuroMax scores 70, so Briggs & Stratton holds a slight edge in this specific metric.
+However, DuroMax outperforms in every other category measured.

-Why does Briggs & Stratton score so low in features?
+Why does DuroMax score so much higher in features?